 The best place in the world to chill out: The patio at any Albuquerque brewery.

-When not working: Doug lends his organizational talent to many non-profit organizations, most recently serving as secretary of the Board of Directors for Roadrunner Food Bank of New Mexico and chair of AIA New Mexico’s Small Firm Exchange.
+When not working: Doug lends his organizational talent to many non-profit organizations, as a member of the Board of Directors for Roadrunner Food Bank of New Mexico and chair of AIA New Mexico’s Small Firm Exchange.